tillahoffmann/tillahoffmann.github.io/_posts/2016-03-31-oscillating-parameters-in-variational-mean-field-approximation.md

 The gradient-based approach only takes two steps to reach the maximum using the [conjugate gradient method](https://en.wikipedia.org/wiki/Conjugate_gradient_method).

 Although the theoretical guarantees provided by the mean-field update equations are appealing, the method can be slow in practice.
-The methods developed by the machine learning community are able to optimise functions of thousands of parameters, and statisticians should make use of these powerful tools.
+The methods developed by the machine learning community are able to optimise functions of thousands of parameters, and we should make use of these powerful tools.

 {% include mathjax.html %}